 9. Running out of gas can be a major headache at any time of the year, but it is definitely worse in winter.
 You do not want to store fuel in your trunk, but keeping a small gas container in your car can save you from a tow.
 Just walk to the nearest gas station, and this more than 1-gallon tank will give you enough gas to drive to safety.

 10. You never know when you will need a first aid kit, so keeping a small one in your car is always a smart idea as well.

-11. Even if you are not a mechanic, you should consider having a basic tool kit that can save the day when a simple fix is needed to be done.
-Basic items such as a wrench, sockets, Allan keys, pliers, a screwdriver, and zip ties can be very helpful.
+11. Even if you are not a mechanic, you should consider having a basic tool kit that can save the day when a simple fix needs to be done.
+Basic items such as a wrench, sockets, Allen keys, pliers, a screwdriver, and zip ties can be very helpful.

 12. As funny as it sounds, having a bag of cat litter (!) may be one of the most useful items to have.
 Have you ever been stuck in the snow, and your tires keep on spinning and spinning, no matter how much gas you give it?
 Spread the cat litter underneath the tires without traction, and you will be able to drive away from the slippery snow and ice.
 Whether you own a cat or not, cat litter should be part of your hazard kit!

 13. Being stranded is not exactly fun at any time of year, but during the winter, it is more than a huge inconvenience.
 Going from driving in a warm vehicle with heat, to losing power and breaking down is not never a good feeling.
 If you do have to stay inside your car for a few hours or even overnight, you are going to need a blanket to keep warm.
 You do not need a full comforter set, but a fleece blanket is warm and will not take up too much trunk space.

 14. Now that we are all equipped let us move on to what you do before starting your journey.
 You should always check the road conditions.
 Check your local, provincial, and or state transportation websites for weather and road conditions where you will be traveling.